container-storage-interface/spec/spec.md

 #### `GroupControllerGetCapabilities`

-A GroupController Plugin MUST implement this RPC call.
+A Plugin that implements GroupController MUST implement this RPC call.
 This RPC allows the CO to check the supported capabilities of group controller service provided by the Plugin.

 ```protobuf
 message GroupControllerGetCapabilitiesRequest {